GIScience/osmgpxmapmatcher/README.md

 # osmgpxmapmatcher
 osmgpxmapmatcher is a tool to find corresponding GPS traces of street segments.
 The streets and GPS traces to be matched, need to be stored in a PostgreSQL/PostGIS database. [osmgpxfilter](https://github.com/GIScience/osmgpxfilter) can be used to import the GPS-traces into the database.
-The result will be written in a new table, referencing the streets and GPS traces.
+The result will be written in a new table, referencing the unique identifiers of streets and GPS trace data sets.
 To adjust the standard schema of the input tables, the properties file matching.properties needs to be changed.

- Until now it uses following simple matching algorithm:
+ Until now, it uses following matching algorithm:

 - look for candidate traces intersecting a buffer of a street segment
 - create profile lines (perpendicular line) with a given length add each node of a street
 - condition: if 70% of the profile lines are intersected by the GPS Trace, the street and GPS trace are considered as matched:

 ### Requirements
-- The input data must be in CRS WGS84 (EPSG:4326)
+- The input geometries must be in WGS84 (EPSG:4326)
 - Geometry type of GPS-traces: MultiLineString
 - Geometry type of streets: LineString